-☐ On-site Where are sexual assault forensic medical exams ☑ Local hospital/clinic provided?
-Select all that apply.
-Rape Crisis Center Other (please name or descri be: Click or tap here to enter text.)
+☐ On-site Where are sexual assault forensic medical exams □ Local hospital/clinic provided?
+Select all that apply. ☐ Rape Crisis Center Other (please name or descri be: Click or tap here to enter text.)
 Investigations Cri minal Investigations Number of investigators employed by the agency and/of for conducting CRIMINAL investigations into allegation harassment: 0 When the facility received allegations of sexual abuse or sexual harassment (whether ☐ Facility investigators staff-on-resident or resident-on-resident), CRIMINAL IN ☐ Agency investigators by: Select all that apply.
-An external investigative entity □ Local police department Local sheriff's department Select all external entities responsible for CRIMINAL INVESTIGATIONS: Select all that apply (N/A if no ☐ State police external entities are responsible for criminal investigations) A U.S. Department of Justice component , Other (please name or describe: Click or tap here to enter text.) □ N/A Admin istrative Investigations Number of investigators employed by the agency and/of for conducting ADMINISTRATIVE investigations into a sexual harassment?
-2 When the facility receives allegations of sexual abuse or sexual harassment (whether ☐ Facility investigators staff-on-resident or resident-on-resident), ADMINISTRA conducted by: Select all that apply Agency investigators Conducted by.
-Select all that apply ☐ An external investigative entity ☐ Local police department Colored all automorph autition annualists for ☐ Local sheriff's department Select all external entities responsible for ADMINISTRATIVE INVESTIGATIONS: Select all that ☐ State police apply (N/A if no external entities are responsible for administrative investigations) ☐ A U.S. Department of Justice of component , Other (please name or describe: Click or tap here to enter text.) ⊠ N/A
+An external investigative entity ☐ Local police department O. L. A. H. A. ☐ Local sheriff's department Select all external entities responsible for CRIMINAL INVESTIGATIONS: Select all that apply (N/A if no ☐ State police external entities are responsible for criminal investigations) A U.S. Department of Justice component , Other (please name or describe: Click or tap here to enter text.) □ N/A Admin istrative Investigations Number of investigators employed by the agency and/of for conducting ADMINISTRATIVE investigations into a sexual harassment?
+2 When the facility receives allegations of sexual abuse or sexual harassment (whether ☐ Facility investigators staff-on-resident or resident-on-resident), ADMINISTRA Agency investigators conducted by: Select all that apply ☐ An external investigative entity ☐ Local police department ☐ Local sheriff's department Select all external entities responsible for ADMINISTRATIVE INVESTIGATIONS: Select all that ☐ State police apply (N/A if no external entities are responsible for administrative investigations) A U.S. Department of Justice component , Other (please name or describe: Click or tap here to enter text.) ⊠ N/A